East Falkland: Geography

 East Falkland, which has an area of 6605 km2, a little over half the total area of the islands consists of two land masses of approximately equal size.
-The island is almost bisected by two deep fjords, Choiseul Sound and Brenton Loch-Grantham Sound which are separated by the 2.2 km wide isthmus that connects Lafonia in the south to the northern part of East Falkland.
+The island is almost bisected by two deep fjords, Choiseul Sound and Brenton Loch-Grantham Sound, which are separated by the 2.2 km wide isthmus that connects Lafonia in the south to the northern part of East Falkland.
 The island's 1670 km coastline has many smaller bays, inlets and headlands.

-The northern part of the island, apart from the coastal strip bordering the Choiseul Sound is largely underlain by Palaeozoic rocks in the form of quartzite and slate, which tend to form rugged landscapes and coastlines and to cause the soil to be poor and acidic.
-The principal range of hills, the 600 m Wickham Heights runs from east to west.
-The highest point of the range (also the highest point in the Falklands), is Mount Usborne which has a height of 705 m.
+The northern part of the island, apart from the coastal strip bordering the Choiseul Sound, is largely underlain by Palaeozoic rocks in the form of quartzite and slate, which tend to form rugged landscapes and coastlines and to cause the soil to be poor and acidic.
+The principal range of hills, the 600 m Wickham Heights, runs from east to west.
+The highest point of the range (also the highest point in the Falklands) is Mount Usborne which has a height of 705 m.
 The area away from the mountain range consists chiefly of low undulating ground, a mixture of pasture and morass, with many shallow freshwater tarns, and small streams running in the valleys.
 Two inlets, Berkeley Sound and Port William, run far into the land at the north-eastern extremity of the island and provide anchorage for shipping.

 In contrast, Lafonia is underlain by Mesozoic rocks (sandstone), a younger rock than the Palaeozoic rock to the north, giving a flatter landscape than is seen elsewhere on the island.

 Other scenery includes Mount Simon, stone runs, heathland, and bogs.
 Gypsy Cove is noted as a beauty spot.

 Population and infrastructure

-Stanley, the capital of the islands and the main seaport is in East Falkland.
-The islands' (Anglican) Christchurch cathedral is also in Stanley.
+Stanley, the capital of the islands and the main seaport, is in East Falkland.
+The islands' (Anglican) Christ Church Cathedral is also in Stanley.

 Port Louis, at the head of Berkeley Sound, was once the seat of government.
-However, the anchorage there was found to be rather too exposed and about 1844 a town was laid out, and the necessary public buildings were erected on Stanley Harbour, a sheltered recess within Port William.
+However, the anchorage there was found to be rather too exposed, and about 1844 a town was laid out, and the necessary public buildings were erected, on Stanley Harbour, a sheltered recess within Port William.

 Other settlements include Port Louis, Darwin, Port San Carlos, San Carlos, Salvador, Johnson's Harbour, Fitzroy, Mare Harbour, and Goose Green.

 East Falkland also has two airports with paved runways, Port Stanley Airport and RAF Mount Pleasant.
 There is a lighthouse at Cape Pembroke near Stanley.
 East Falkland contains most of the archipelago's few roads.